-Prometheus to showcase category-leading products, solutions at Arab Health
+Prometheus To Showcase Category-Leading Products, Solutions At Arab Health

 Date

-(MENAFN- Click On Group) Prometheus Medical International (PMI), experts in emergency medical training and medical risk consultancy and a subsidiary of Response Plus Medical (RPM) – a leading provider of pre-hospital emergency medical services in the Middle East – is participating in Arab Health 2025, to be held from January 27 to 30 at Dubai World Trade Center.
+(MENAFN- Dubai PR Network) Dubai , UAE, January 26 , 2025: Prometheus Medical International (PMI), experts in emergency medical training and medical risk consultancy and a subsidiary of Response Plus Medical (RPM) – a leading provider of pre-hospital emergency medical services in the Middle East – is participating in Arab health 2025, to be held from January 27 to 30 at Dubai World Trade Center.

 At Arab Health, Prometheus will feature some of its category-leading products and advanced kits for trauma treatment, including its hyper-realistic medical mannikins – Simbodies.
 Prometheus will also be presenting its Emergency Medical Response Training capabilities at the event and showcasing its excellence in the field of clinical governance, covering various aspects, from the evaluation and development of medical policies, emergency preparedness and resilience, to training through simulations and drills.